-If 4 channels are not enough for you and you need more, you may add an/other COCKPIT(s) to your rack and connect it/them to the first one with an up to infinite daisy chain using two female/female jumper wires (left and right pins) as connection.
+If 4 channels are not enough for you and you need more, you may add an/other COCKPIT/COCKPIT(s) to your rack and connect it/them to the first one with an up to infinite daisy chain using two female/female jumper wires (left and right pins) as connection.
+Both versions (COCKPIT and COCKPIT) are compatible.
 One mixer has to be master - its final output will go to your headphones or speakers.
-Another slave may be connected to the master (you may consider it as sort of a group with its own sub-mix level).
+Another slave may be connected to the master (you may consider it as sort of a group with its own submix level).
 The master level of the slave is regulated with the blue gain knob on the slave itself.
 After you chose its level, it will be mixed with all the channels of master at that level.
 Keep in mind you will not be able to adjust the volume of the slave from the master - the final volume of slaves can be adjusted on slaves only.